pkourdis/gateplugin-SUTime/README.md

 `inputFeatureName`: Name of the feature with value the date to be used as reference (if `referenceDate`=annotation).
 Date should be in "yyy-MM-dd" format.

-`outputASName`: Name of the annotation set to write the results.
+`outputAnnotationSetName`: Name of the annotation set to write the results.
 Default value is SUTime.

 `outputAnnotationName`: Name of the annotation to write the results.
 Default value is TIMEX3.